States at the Wheel: Angela Antonelli on What’s Hot, What’s Complicated, and What’s Coming for Auto-IRA Programs

 On the Saver’s Match, Angela is clear that the relationship needs to be two-directional.
 The federal government is looking to states to help reach the target population, but states have their own asks — particularly around implementation streamlining, including the ongoing complication of matching contributions going into a Roth account when the original savings were also made in a Roth.
 “It really is a two-way street,” Angela says.

-The state savings programs are an existing infrastructure that are there.
-They’re also targeted particularly to low- and moderate-income workers.
-The federal government should take advantage of that — more so than they perhaps have been doing today.
+State savings programs are an existing infrastructure that also reaches low- and moderate-income workers.
+The federal government should take advantage of that.

 — Angela Antonelli